xuaun/huddle-landing-page-with-curved-sections/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for all interactive elements on the page
-- <s>**Bonus**: Use the local JSON data to dynamically populate the content</s>

 ### Screenshot